max-kryuchkov/SwiftyRedux/README.md

 import SwiftyRedux
 ```

-Now we have to create a new State, Raducer and an Action for some app's logic.
+Now we have to create a new State, Raducer and Action for some app's logic.
 So let's add a new State for new module:
 ```
 // SubState.swift